 I believe the death penalty could be justified and applied in a highly rational manner—not out of emotional vengeance or hatred toward an individual, but as part of a broader set of measures for punishing repeat offenders whose actions demonstrate they’ve become fundamentally incompatible with society.
 I’m reconsidering as I speak, but yes, for certain types of recurrent, extreme crimes, I think the death penalty could be appropriate.

-is often associated with increased supportpunitivism (Rosen & Cutrona, 2020), and the military is one of the most trusted institutions throughout Latin America (LAPOP, 2023).
+Among those expressing the most punitive views, the military emerged as a critical actor in fighting crime.
+Prior scholarly works show that trust in the armed forces is often associated with increased support for punitivism (Rosen & Cutrona, 2020), and the military is one of the most trusted institutions throughout Latin America (LAPOP, 2023).
 Historical experiences, however, tempered this support.
 Participants from countries with relatively recent past military dictatorships like Uruguay and Chile, or from Costa Rica where the military was abolished in 1949, were more cautious about military intervention in domestic security operations.

 In Chile, for instance, some participants acknowledged that the armed forces could play a crucial role in fighting drug trafficking.
 While the Carabineros were generally viewed positively, many participants doubted their ability to cope with more sophisticated threats such as organized crime, calling for military involvement.
-The “deterrent effect” of deploying the armed forces was often cited as a key benefit over the Carabineros. raised concerns about the military’s lack of training to address domestic security issues and their historically problematic role in the country.
+The “deterrent effect” of deploying the armed forces was often cited as a key benefit over the Carabineros.
+This pro-military sentiment, however, did not go uncontested.
+In focus group 4, after participants noted the difficulties Carabineros face when dealing with well-equipped criminal organizations, another immediately raised concerns about the military’s lack of training to address domestic security issues and their historically problematic role in the country.
 Participant 1 observed:

 I wanted to point out that the presence of the military is a dilemma, because I don’t know if the soldiers are really as well-trained as you said.
 I actually think they’re less prepared when it comes to dealing with civilians—they don’t know how to handle that kind of confrontation.
 What they’re trained for is... to kill.
 So, it’s complicated.
 It’s unsettling to see soldiers with weapons in a neighborhood.
 What happens if a kid is high on something, I don’t know, and he flips out and throws stuff at a soldier?
 Or starts messing with him?
 These are the kinds of tensions the military might not be prepared to handle.
 Situations could happen...

-While positions about the armed forces were divided in Chile, participants in Uruguay maintained a broad consensus that their role should remain limited to external threats even if they supported mano dura. frequently tied to the military’s perceived limited training in policing and, most importantly, its association with the country’s authoritarian past.
+While positions about the armed forces were divided in Chile, participants in Uruguay maintained a broad consensus that their role should remain limited to external threats even if they supported mano dura.
+This consensus was not simply a collection of individual opinions but was actively reinforced through group interactions.
+Such views were frequently tied to the military’s perceived limited training in domestic policing and, most importantly, its association with the country’s authoritarian past.
 Focus groups repeatedly emphasized that memories of the military’s involvement in domestic security and the atrocities committed remain “still very fresh in society.”
 Participant 1 from focus group 8 captured this sentiment, claiming that Uruguay would never adopt such a drastic measure to tackle crime because the country is “still searching for the disappeared.”